 Market-oriented solutions have long been a catalyst for social change.
 Wealth creation can bridge socioeconomic gaps and amplify diverse voices.
 At a time of increasing inequality, employee stock ownership plans deserve a closer look.

-Nonetheless, in the face of social and economic upheaval, the ideas of Louis Kelso and Mortimer Adler – pioneers of the modern ESOP – are incredibly salient.
+Nonetheless, the ideas of Louis Kelso and Mortimer Adler – pioneers of the modern ESOP – are incredibly salient.

 "Democracy requires an economic system which supports the political ideals of liberty and equality for all.
 Men cannot exercise freedom in the political sphere when they are deprived of it in the economic sphere." —Mortimer Adler, The Capitalist Manifesto (1958 preface)

-While these shares can be gifted, many business owners opt to sell stock to an independent employee trust.
-The trust doesn’t directly pay for the shares.
+While stock can be gifted to an employee stock ownership trust, many business owners opt to sell equity in what's known as a leveraged ESOP.
+The employee trust doesn’t directly pay for the shares.
 Instead, the company funds the transaction over time, with financing assistance from third-party lenders and/or seller notes.

 Full-time employees are allocated shares proportional to their annual compensation.
 This is not a one-time transaction.
 Instead, a portion of the share pool is allocated on an annual basis.
 Shares have a three to six-year vesting period, much like a 401(k) plan.